 If you call your ball and pocket and complete a skill shot, it is marked as a completed shot.
-When completing a skill shot, any other balls, regardless of whether they are "high-balls"(stripes) or "low-balls (solids)," that drop into a pocket stay down and are marked as a dead ball on your score sheet.
+When completing a skill shot, any other balls that drop into a pocket stay down and are marked as a dead ball on your score sheet.
 You cannot call two balls at the same time.
 You must declare one or the other.
-Note: anytime the 8-Ball goes in a pocket out of turn it is a loss of game.
+Note: anytime the 10-Ball goes in a pocket out of turn it is spotted.

-Shooting the 8-Ball
+Shooting the 10-Ball